 Admission to our PhD program includes at least five years of guaranteed funding, including stipend, tuition, health services fee, and health insurance, for students who maintain good standing in the program.

 For the PhD program, the GRE general test is required and the GRE (mathematics) subject test is highly recommended.
 Please note that although the subject test is not required, the absence of a subject score makes determining the quality of your application more challenging.
 Nevertheless, it is possible that other portions of your application, such as general GRE scores, grades, letters of recommendation, etc. may provide enough information for a decision to be made.
-For the 2021-2022 academics year, both the GRE general exam and the GRE subject exam scores will be optional.
+For the academic year 2022-2023, the GRE scores are not required.

 Yes, it is in your own interests to provide as much information as you can.
 The more information we have, the more likely that we will be able to assess your application accurately.